HazardDede/pnp/docs/plugins/index.md

 __Arguments__

-**pins (list)**: The gpio pins to observe for state changes.
-Please see the examples section on how to configure it.<br/>
+- **pins (list)**: The gpio pins to observe for state changes.
+Please see the examples section on how to configure it.
-**default (on of [rising, falling, switch, motion]**: The default edge that is applied when not configured.
+- **default (on of [rising, falling, switch, motion]**: The default edge that is applied when not configured.
 Please see the examples section for further details.

 __Result__